We will reply to your message within an hour.

 Designed for use in the food industry and other applications where detection and retrieval are essential, these clips are made of metal-detector-grade plastic.
 Wear on a belt loop to keep your gloves close at hand.

-Use these cables with any style padlock.
+Secure tools and equipment with any style of padlock.